RustForWeb/floating-ui/book/src/platform.md

 ## Methods

 A `platform` is a struct implementing the `Platform` trait, which consists of 3 required and 7 optional methods.
-These methods allow the platform to interface with Floating UI’s logic.
+These methods allow the platform to interface with Floating UI's logic.

 The `Platform<Element, Window>` trait has two generic types that reflect the element and window of the platform.
 The DOM platform uses `web_sys::Element` and `web_sys::Window`.